List of Israeli cheeses: Bulgarit

 Bulgarit, or Bulgarian cheese is a white, crumbly cheese that is made from sheep milk.
 It is different than the Bulgarian sirene, Bulgarit is a cheese originating from the Bulgarian Jews, who brought it to Israel and traditionally used it in a variety of dishes such as bourekas.
 Bulgarit is a tangy, slightly salty flavor and a texture that is similar to feta cheese.
 Bulgarit is one of the most popular cheeses of Israel today, and is often used in the filling of bourekas, sambusak and similar dishes, as well as an ingredient in salads or as a topping for bread, crackers or even watermelon.

 Kefir cheese

 Kefir cheese is a soft, creamy cheese that is made from kefir, a fermented milk drink.
 It has a tangy, slightly sour flavor and a spreadable texture.
 It is often used as a dip or spread and is a popular addition to breakfast dishes.

-Israeli gouda

-Gouda is a semi-hard cheese that is traditionally made in the Netherlands.
-However, it is also produced in Israel, with many Israeli versions incorporating unique flavors and spices.
-Israeli Gouda is often smoked, aged, or infused with herbs, giving it a distinct flavor profile.